Updated: Apr 20

 If the company is popular and someone has called you, asking you to do something out of the ordinary, hang up and call the company back on a known number.

-Most companies that are legit will reverse the whole payment if they have made an error.
+Most legit companies will reverse the whole payment if they have made an error.
 Then they will reprocess the correct amount.

 Fake Amazon Employees